epfl-si/people2/ops/roles/k8s/README.md

     memory: MINIMUM_ALLOWED_LIMIT
 ```

-where `limits` refer to the threshold above which the pod to be killed, and
+where `limits` define the threshold beyond which a pod gets unceremoniously
-`request` is the minimum is the size of the tetris block.
-So that the above
+killed, while `requests` represent the minimum size of the Tetris block.
+The idea, of course, is to offload as much scheduling as possible to something
+that actually knows what it’s doing — namely, the Linux kernel — while
+reducing the odds of pods being randomly terminated.

+This still needs to be tested, because the scheduler might not just be _dumb_
+but downright criminal and, instead of distributing workloads evenly among the
+nodes, it could very well decide to _trust_ the declared _requests_ values and
-parameters, delegate as much as possible the process scheduling to a capable
+cram as much as possible into the first node before moving on to the next.
-scheduler like the linux kernel, and minimize the risk for the pods of being
-killed.

-A risk exist that the scheduler is not only dumb, but also criminal and
-instead of filling the nodes in a round-robin way, it waits for one node to
-be filled by nominal requests before moving to the next one.
-In this case
-my configuration would be very bad.
-I hope it is not the case because if it
+If that’s the case, my configuration would be a complete disaster.
+And honestly,
-were we should really stop paying for licenses and sue RH.
+if it turns out to work that way, we should just stop paying for licenses

 ## Resource types
 Two types of resources: